taichi-dev/taichi/README.md

 with Python.

 ## Installation
 [Note: It's still a work in progress.
-Installation guide will be finished within a few days.]
+Installation guide on OS X, Linux (Ubuntu), Windows will be finished within a few days.]

 Please see [Getting Started] (https://github.com/IteratorAdvance/taichi/wiki/Getting-Started).